Eleanor Roosevelt: Other postwar activities and honors

 In 1949, she was made an honorary member of the historically black organization Alpha Kappa Alpha.

-In 1950, she co-wrote, alongside Helen Ferris, editor in chief of the Junior Literary Guild, Partners: The United Nations and Youth, a look at the nascent organization’s work with children of the world.
-It won the Child Study Association of America’s Children's Book Award (now Bank Street Children's Book Committee's Josette Frank Award).
+In 1950, she co-wrote, alongside Helen Ferris, editor in chief of the Junior Literary Guild, Partners: The United Nations and Youth, a look at the nascent organization's work with children of the world.
+It won the Child Study Association of America's Children's Book Award (now Bank Street Children's Book Committee's Josette Frank Award).

-She was an early supporter of the Encampment for Citizenship, a non-profit organization that conducts residential summer programs with year-round follow-up for young people of widely diverse backgrounds and nations.
+She was a supporter of the Encampment for Citizenship, a non-profit organization that conducts residential summer programs with year-round follow-up for young people of widely diverse backgrounds and nations.
 She routinely hosted encampment workshops at her Hyde Park estate, and when the program was attacked as "socialistic" by McCarthyite forces in the early 1950s, she vigorously defended it.

 In 1954, Tammany Hall boss Carmine DeSapio led the effort to defeat Roosevelt's son, Franklin Delano Roosevelt Jr., in the election for New York Attorney General.
 Roosevelt grew increasingly disgusted with DeSapio's political conduct through the rest of the 1950s.
 Eventually, she would join with her old friends Herbert Lehman and Thomas Finletter to form the New York Committee for Democratic Voters, a group dedicated to opposing DeSapio's reincarnated Tammany Hall.
 Their efforts were eventually successful, and DeSapio was forced to relinquish power in 1961.

 Roosevelt was disappointed when President Truman backed New York Governor W. Averell Harriman—a close associate of DeSapio—for the 1952 Democratic presidential nomination.
 She supported Adlai Stevenson for president in 1952 and 1956, and urged his renomination in 1960.
 She resigned from her UN post in 1953, when Dwight D. Eisenhower became president.
 She addressed the Democratic National Convention in 1952 and 1956.
 Although she had reservations about John F. Kennedy for his failure to condemn McCarthyism, she supported him for president against Richard Nixon.
 Kennedy later reappointed her to the United Nations, where she served again from 1961 to 1962, and to the National Advisory Committee of the Peace Corps.